uyuni-project/uyuni-rfc/accepted/00062-hub-xmlrpc-api.md

 Idea is to expose existing Server XMLRPC endpoints/methods as they are on the Hub.
 The Hub will simply route calls to the right Server(s) and relay back results, rather than reimplementing any functionality.
 Areas are detailed below.

 * Authorization and authentication
-  * Hub API will be secured via `sessionKey` tokens like Server's API
+  * Gateway API will be secured via `hubSessionKey` tokens analoguously to Server's API
+    * Actually, Gateway will delegate authentication to the Hub API
-  * Consuming a Server's API requires a valid `sessionKey` token
+  * Consuming a Server's API from the Gateway continues to require a valid Server `sessionKey` token
   * There are three ways to attach Server sessions to the Hub session
     * Manual mode: programmer "attaches" Server sessions explicitly to his Hub session.
 Attachment lasts until logout
       * `hub.login(username, password)` → `hubSessionKey`
       * `hub.attachToServer(hubSessionKey, serverId, username, password)` → `serverSessionKey`
       * `hub.serverMethod(serverSessionKey, parameters)` → `output`
       * N+1 pairs of credentials will be needed (one for the Hub, one per each of the N Servers)
      * Authentication relay mode: as an additional convenience option, which can be activated with a flag, Hub-User credentials can be re-used to authenticate against Servers.
-So if a certain username/password is uniformly configured on the Hub and across several Servers, Hub gateway API usage becomes simpler: only one log in is needed, with its Hub-User credentials
+So if a certain username/password is uniformly configured on the Hub and across several Servers, Gateway usage becomes simpler: only one log in is needed, with its Hub-User credentials
      * Automatic connect mode: as an additional convenience option, which can be activated with a flag, the Hub gateway API can automatically select the list of Servers a Hub-User works with, based on the list of Servers that same Hub-User has permissions on
        - note: that this only makes sense if users are OK with the idea of using Server sysadmin users to act on Clients
        - If they prefer to manage Clients via users that have no permissions to manage Servers, they can create a Hub-Org with no Servers.
-Any Hub-User in this Hub-Org will be able to connect to the Hub gateway API, and possibly have permissions on Clients (if Servers have Server-Users with same name and passwords)
+Any Hub-User in this Hub-Org will be able to connect to the Gateway, and possibly have permissions on Clients (if Servers have Server-Users with same name and passwords)

 * Multicasting: call an XMLRPC method on _N_ Servers at once
   * method name stays the same